Painting using the Digital Illustration Medium

 The drawing and painting mediums available to artists is long and varied.
-It can be as straightforward as drawing using a pencil and paper, to using the watercolour medium on a canvas, to using a computer and its own program of brushes, paints, rubbers and canvases.
+It can be as straightforward as drawing using a pencil and paper, to using watercolours on a canvas, to using a computer and its own program of brushes, paints, rubbers and canvases.

 The question is what is the best medium for our customer and what can we do for you and your project?
-Our answer is that we work in a variety of mediums, our digital medical illustrations are digital paintings that result in stunning, clear and attractive visuals that are created with the same anatomical precision as all our medical illustrations.
-What medium is chosen depends on what suits your individual project and as a customer what end result you are looking for?
+Our answer is that we work in a variety of mediums, our digital medical illustrations are still paintings completed by an artist and result in stunning, clear and attractive visuals that are created with the same anatomical precision as all our medical illustrations.
+What medium is chosen depends on what style suits your individual project and as a customer what end result you are looking for?

-So Why Choose Digital for Your Medical Illustrations
+So Why Choose Digital Painting for Your Medical Illustrations

-Using a computer to create an illustration can have its advantages, as illustrations will be easy to optimise for use in digital formats for use in printing, websites, iBooks, Android, App and they can be turned into medical animations.
+Using a digital medium to draw and paint an illustration can have its advantages, as illustrations will be easy to optimise for use in digital formats for use in printing, websites, iBooks, Android, App and they can be turned into medical animations.

-It’s also great to use in the production of more technical items such as medical instruments, when precision is required for architectural subjects when illustrating buildings or creating perspective for hospital instruments and equipment.
+It’s also great to use in the production of more technical items such as medical instruments, when precision is required for architectural subjects or when illustrating buildings or creating with the right perspective for hospital instruments and equipment.